CloudLinux Manager UI

 You can choose a date and a snapshot to display in the table.

-Server processes snapshots
+Server process snapshots

 The snapshot configuration options are available in